efuzy/efuzy/docs/src/pages/app-extensions/tips-and-tricks/provide-a-directive.md

 ---
 title: Providing a directive
-desc: Tips and tricks on how to provide a Vue directive to the host app of a Quasar App Extension.
+desc: Tips and tricks on how to provide a Vue directive to the host app of a Efuzy App Extension.
 ---

 This guide is for when you want to create a new directive and provide it through an App Extension, which will inject it into the hosting app.